Headline News

 Subscribe to the AB SEPAC Newsletter – Subscribe to the AB SEPAC newsletter to receive updates regarding special education and disability-related issues impacting students in the ABRSD.
 This is the AB SEPAC’s primary way of reaching caregivers with news, events, and resources.
 Please email abrsdsepac@gmail.com with any questions.
 You can also follow us on Facebook.

-Changes to Special Education Leadership for 2024-2025 – As of June 30th, the current Director of Special Education is taking a new position in another district.
-The Superintendent will be recommending a candidate for Interim Director of Special Education for 2024-2025 to the School Committee at their June 6th meeting.
+Changes to Special Education Leadership for 2024-2025 – The School Committee approved the appointment of Mary Emmons as the Interim Director of Special Education for 2024-2025.
 The current Assistant Director will remain in his role.
-Background information about the Interim Director candidate, the selection process, and the means of funding the Assistant Director position can be found in the Superintendent’s memo to the School Committee linked in their June 6th meeting agenda.
+Background information about the Interim Director and the means of funding the Assistant Director position can be found in the Superintendent’s May 31 memo to the School Committee.
+A search process for a permanent Director will take place later this year.

-Acton-Boxborough New IEP Form Webinars – Massachusetts has a new Individualized Education Program (IEP) form for the first time in over 20 years.
+Acton-Boxborough New IEP Form Webinars – Massachusetts has a new IEP form for the first time in over 20 years.
 The ABRSD Special Education Department with the AB SEPAC held two webinars to go over what is the same and what has changed with the new form.
-Here’s a link to the new IEP form to follow along.

 The New IEP: What’s the Same?
 What’s Different?